mhn17/node-mock-proxy/README.md

 Configure the application by editing the "config/default.json" file.

 ### Create mocks
-Create a new file in the "mocks" folder with a mocked web service response.
+Create a new text file in the "mocks" folder with a mocked web service response.
 The sub folders and the file name need to match the path of the web service URL.
 E.g. for a URL like "http://localhost/some/simple/path", the file needs to placed in a folder "mocks/some/simple" and named "path.txt".

+#### POST requests
+For POST requests the name of the file is defined by the sha1 hash of the request body.
+It still needs to be placed in the in the sub folder matching the URL.

 ### Run application
 To run the application: